ycpcs/cs340-fall2015/lectures/lecture16.md

 Tuples
 ------

-The tuple data type in Erlang has no direct equivalent in Prolog.
 A tuple is a fixed-length series of values.
 Arbitrary record data structures can be created using tuples.

 An important convention in Erlang is to use a symbol as the first member of a tuple as a tag to indicate the type of data the tuple contains.